*Minimum Spoiler Hidden Gem Review*

 A combination of the first two makes the anime feel atmospheric, immersing the viewer into the setting and creating a base level of entertainment from visuals and music alone.
 The impressive presentation makes it all the more disappointing that the fight animation is rigid and monotonous, more so resembling a match of rock em' sock em' robots than an actual high octane competition.
 This may even be an insult to rock em' sock em' where at the very least arms move rapidly.
 Slow motion is overused during fights as opposed to displaying the rapid fire jab strings and punch combinations that makes boxing so exhilarating to watch.
 The aforementioned lack of technique means scarce evasion tactics are used, eliminating arguably the most exciting aspect of fighting where an ill-timed whiff is met with a devastating punish.
 The fights in Megalo Box are rather forgettable, and at times even a chore to watch.
 You’d think this would be a death knell for an anime that is centered around hand to hand combat, but this is apparently less important than a pretty aesthetic, a downloadable soundtrack and a lead character that doesn't have bitchmade tendencies.

-I mentioned the third point as debatable because in truth, Joe is not fighting against the odds as the "gearless" when gears are proven to be useless anyway.
-He is not the underdog that the show would lead you to believe.
+Despite the selling point of an underdog fighting his way the top against the odds, in truth Joe is disadvantaged as a "gearless" fighter when gears are generally proven to be useless anyway.
 If anything, he's being given a significant advantage in speed, an apparently natural proficiency in boxing, and somehow being able to match the power of geared opponents despite not having a gear himself and not being particularly muscular.
-This Joe is a far cry from THE Yabuki Joe who had to overcome a myriad of mental and physical maladies to reach the height of the boxing world, and had a famously well received character arc where we observed an aimless troubled boy develop into an honest, goal-driven man with a burning passion for professional boxing.
+This Joe is a far cry from the other, infinitely more engaging Yabuki Joe who had to overcome a gauntlet of mental and physical maladies to reach the height of the boxing world, and had a famously well orchestrated character arc where we observed an aimless troubled boy develop into an honest, goal-driven man with a burning passion for professional boxing.
 Even if Makunouchi Ippo is even to this day a pansy (at least outside of the ring), he leads an inspirational story of a bullied nerd who through sheer dedication and perseverance works his way to the top of Japan’s boxing ladder.
 Both of these characters received at least one hundred episodes of development, whereas Joe receives only thirteen.
 We don’t learn anything about his past.
 We don’t learn makes him tick as a person.
 We don’t learn his greatest fears.
 His character is as deep as a puddle in the Sahara desert, and it is especially in comparison to his predecessors that he pales in comparison.

 But I’m not even sure how many viewers are aware of Yabuki Joe's story.
 I’d wager less than 20% of the (Western) audience for Megalo Box have seen Ashita no Joe, let alone have finished it, which would explain all of the acclaim this anime is receiving even despite it's glaring flaws and stale as cardboard lead character who could only dream of being a successor to Yabuki Joe.
 I find it hard to imagine a viewer of Ashita no Joe watching this and walking away impressed, but there is at least one niche interest available to such fans in the many cross references and homages.
 From Sachio wearing Yabuki Joe's signature flat cap, to familiar character designs and reimagined scenes being taken directly from the original series, where Megalo Box fails to be a tribute in terms of writing and dramatic tension, it at least succeeds in paying open respect to the original series.